Death benefits from April 2015

 Joint-life annuities can be set up to be passed onto any nominated individual when they die.
 However, on death of the beneficiary the annuity will cease.
 This is unlike drawdown pensions where it is possible to continue passing on the fund until it eventually runs out.

-If death happened before age 75 the income is paid income tax free.
+If death happens before age 75 the income is paid income tax free.
 For deaths age 75 and over the income is liable for income tax at the recipient’s marginal rate of tax.

 Since 6 April 2015: